 sudo -l

 When you use “sudo”, you are prompted for a password.
-However, the “-n” option gives a way to run commands without a password.
-You only need to put the password once.
-Now to run a command without password, do the following:
+However, the “-n” option provides to run commands without a password.
+You only need to enter the password once.
+Now to run a command without password, run the following command in your terminal:

 sudo -n apt-get update